 A Foundation of Mind, Body and Spirit

 A unique aspect of Shepherds College is our integrated emphasis on education and spiritual growth.
 We believe that students moving toward Appropriate Independence are best prepared when they have a strong spiritual foundation.
 While not important to every family, the spiritual component of Shepherds College is a desired and even required component to many parents when considering post-secondary education and life skills development for their child.

 Learn More About Shepherds College

 Shepherds College encourages therapists, counselors and education professionals to gain a clear understanding of the benefits of post-secondary education for students with intellectual disabilities.
-Contact Chris Wright, Director of Admissions or Brian Canright, Director of Student Recruitment & Placement to request an information packet that can be shared with parents.
+Contact Eric Lindsay, Director of Recruitment or Brian Canright, Vice President of Expansion to request an information packet that can be shared with parents.

 The transition of these young adults from high school student to working adult is critical.
 Shepherds College may be just the opportunity your families are looking for.